martin-pedraza/Resume/README.md

-# Página de Curriculum - Martin Pedraza
+# Resume Page - Martin Pedraza

-¡Bienvenido a mi página de curriculum!
-Aquí encontrarás información sobre mi experiencia, habilidades y proyectos destacados.
-Puedes acceder a la página [aquí](https://martin-pedraza.github.io/Resume) mediante GitHub Pages.
+Welcome to my resume page!
+Here you will find information about my experience, skills and featured projects.
+You can access the page [here](https://martin-pedraza.github.io/Resume) through GitHub Pages.